trilitech/tezos-developer-docs/docs/tutorials/smart-contract/archetype.md

 ## Using a testnet

-Before you deploy your contract to the main Tezos network (referred to as *mainnet*), you can deploy it to a testnet.
+Before you deploy your contract to the main Tezos network (referred to as *Mainnet*), you can deploy it to a testnet.
 Testnets are useful for testing Tezos operations because testnets provide tokens for free so you can work with them without spending real tokens.

 Tezos testnets are listed on this site: https://teztnets.xyz/.